AlayaCare Cloud: Web Release Process and Environment Definitions

 customername.alayacare.ca/com

 A production environment contains an organization's live data and is used in everyday operations and processes.
-Releases to production occur after they have been tested on internal environments and then deployed to a customer's preview and UAT environments five business days before the scheduled production release.
+Releases to production occur after they have been tested on internal environments and then deployed to a customer's UAT environments five business days before the scheduled production release.

 UAT